Raw Whole Prey Diet

 As a taste enhancer, a raw egg can be mixed in or top dressed on kibble.

 For senior Newfoundlands (eight years and over) a kibble free diet (to prevent bloat) is strongly recommended along with supplementation with sockeye salmon oil and turmeric.

 After each meal your Newf should be given a large dog biscuit or Denta-Stix for good oral health.

-Feeding foods other than those listed on page one, with the exception of normal dog treats such as dog biscuits, or minor amounts of taste enhancers, to a Hannibal Newf will normally void both the soundness and the longevity guarantees.
+Feeding foods other than those listed on the A or B lists above, with the exception of normal dog treats such as dog biscuits or the odd table scrap, or minor amounts of taste enhancers, to a Hannibal Newf will normally void both the soundness and the longevity guarantees.
 Receipts or best by stamps proving feed used may be requested if claiming on either one of these guarantees.
 The temperament guarantee is not affected by food fed.
-If there should be a problem with the recommended foods or you have an alternate preference, please consult the breeder for other acceptable options.
+If there should be a problem with the recommended foods or you have an alternate preference, please consult Peter for other acceptable options.

 - A bread unit consists of a slice of pumpernickel bread or 2 slices of sourdough.
 Please note that sourdough bread usually has half the calories of pumpernickel.
 If fermented bread is not available, then a high calorie (110 – 130 calories/slice) whole grain bread may be used but is generally not as digestible.
 Alternatively a cup of cooked rice can replace a bread unit should you need a gluten free environment.

 - 1 100g/4oz can of regular sardines like Brunswick Sardines in spring water

 - ½ 120g can S & F Portuguese Sardines in water